alban-gerome/javascript/README.md

 <a id="DL"></a>
 ### Flatten a CXDDL data layer (digitalData)

 This is not about the event-driven data layer.
-That sort of data layer is an array.
+That sort of data layer is an array, a queue to be precise.
 The one I am dealing with here is a JSON object, and the code snippet below will flatten that JSON and return a console table.
 You can create the snippet with the code provided with this link or run it if you have already done so:

 https://github.com/alban-gerome/javascript/blob/main/datalayer